 F. Access to Independent Advisors

-The Board of Directors and its Committees have the authority to
+The Board of Directors and its Committees have the authority, to

-the extent necessary to carry out their duties, the right to retain legal,
+the extent necessary to carry out their duties, to retain legal,

 G. Executive Sessions of Independent Directors